AAFC-Bioinfo-AAC/quick-start-guide/Guides/GPSC_guide.md

 More indepth information can be found [here](https://slurm.schedmd.com/job_array.html).

 ### GPU usage
 Jobs on the GPSC can be run using CPUs or GPUs.
 GPUs excel in handling parallel computations compared to CPUs.
 For some tools to run optimally, they should request GPU usage when submitted.
-To do this, when submitting a SLURM job, users can use the `--gres=gpu:[number_of_gpus]` or `--gpus-per-task=[number_of_gpus]` options along with the `gpu_a100` partition.
+To do this, when submitting a SLURM job, users can use the `--gres=gpu:[number_of_gpus]` or `--gpus-per-task=[number_of_gpus]` options along with the `--partition=gpu_a100`.

 Not all GPSC clusters have access to GPUs.
-If you wish to incorporate them into your workflow, please ensure you use the `gpsc7` cluster.
-It is equipped with 48 NVIDIA DGX A100s in total, 8 per compute core.
+If you wish to incorporate them into your workflow, please ensure you use the `--cluster=gpsc7`.
 More information on the gpsc7 cluster's resources can be found [here](https://portal.science.gc.ca/confluence/display/SCIDOCS/gpsc7).

 ## Common Resources available on the GPSC
     TBD

 ## Adapting pipelines to run on the GPSC
 ### How to adapt a bash script
+To adapt a bash script for submission on the GPSC, fill out and add the following text to the beginning of your script *(replace [ ] with desired parameters.)*:

+    #!/bin/bash
+    #SBATCH --partition=[standard or gpu_a100]
+    #SBATCH --account=
+    #SBATCH --time=[hh:mm:ss]

+This is the **minimal** criteria for submitting a job.
+Additional options can be found [here](https://slurm.schedmd.com/pdfs/summary.pdf).

 ### How to adapt snakemake script
+Snakemake is well adapted for use with the GPSC and does not require any changes to its files.
+To execute a snakemake job on the GPSC, call it with the following arguments *(replace [ ] with desired parameters.)*:

+		$ snakemake --executor slurm \
+        --default-resources \
+        slurm_account=[account name] \
+        slurm_partition=[standard or gpu_a100] \
+        runtime=[max runtime in minutes] \
+        --jobs=1

+These are the **minimal** requirements for submitting a job.
+More options can be found [here](https://snakemake.readthedocs.io/en/v7.19.1/executing/cluster.html#advanced-resource-specifications).
 ### How to adapt nextflow script